 Stopping pneumonia isn’t about luck.
 It’s about action.

-Stop Pneumonia is an that initiative provides a voice for communities who suffer from the devastating consequences of the disease and who lack access to lifesaving interventions.
+Stop Pneumonia was an initiative that provided a voice for communities who suffer from the devastating consequences of the disease and who lack access to lifesaving interventions.
 While progress has been made in reducing deaths due to pneumonia, a continued focus and sustained investment in child health is needed to provide simple and effective solutions to finish the job.
-The Global Coalition Against Child Pneumonia provides leadership on these advocacy efforts and is comprised of NGOs, academic institutions, government agencies, and foundations.
+The Global Coalition Against Child Pneumonia provided leadership on these advocacy efforts and comprised of NGOs, academic institutions, government agencies and foundations.

 - Raise awareness about pneumonia, the world’s leading infectious killer of children under the age of 5

 - Promote interventions to protect against, prevent, and treat pneumonia and highlight proven approaches and solutions in need of additional resources and attention

 - Generate action, including continued donor investment, to combat pneumonia and other common, yet sometimes deadly, childhood diseases

 The initiative drew upon the contributions of advocates and health workers working to fight preventable child deaths, and highlight the impact of their efforts.
 The coalition strove to educate other advocates, donors, and policy makers about the essential need for progress on pneumonia in order to achieve Sustainable Development Goal (SDG) 3—reducing child mortality.